alonitac/DevOpsBootcampUPES/tutorials/networking_computer_nets.md

 The first route specifies that traffic destined for the `0.0.0.0/0` be routed to `10.1.1.4`, which is the IP address of the default gateway in this subnet (take a look at the above diagram).
 Note that a destination of `0.0.0.0/0` means “all the internet”, since any IP address will match this CIDR.

 Is there any issue here?
-Isn’t the IP range defined by the two destinations overlap?
+Isn't the IP range defined by the two destinations overlap?
 For example, the ip `10.1.1.5` matches both the first and the second routes.

 In order to overcome the problem of routing ambiguity, where a single destination can be reached through multiple gateways, the route table uses the longest prefix match method to match IP traffic to the correct destination.
 This method compares the **longest matching prefix** of an IP address in the routing table with the destination IP address of the incoming packet, allowing the router to determine the most specific route to the destination.

 Given the above route table of host `10.1.1.1`, where will the traffic `10.1.2.2` be routed?

-Let’s recall our original motivation, `10.1.1.1` is trying to talk with `10.1.2.2`.
-And now after we’ve seen the IP table of `10.1.1.1`, we know that the traffic will be routed to the default gateway (`10.1.1.4`).
+Let's recall our original motivation, `10.1.1.1` is trying to talk with `10.1.2.2`.
+And now after we've seen the IP table of `10.1.1.1`, we know that the traffic will be routed to the default gateway (`10.1.1.4`).

 ## Network interfaces